cardboard-iguana/cardboard-iguana.com/log/2022-02-24-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * Rainbow tables (files of precomputed hashes; trades speed for memory/storage)
 * Password spraying (trying a single password on multiple accounts simultaneously; slow but stealthy)

-If you *can* use rainbow tables, they are the fastest method...
-But they're also easily defeated (by salting).
+If you *can* use rainbow tables, they are the fastest method… But they're also easily defeated (by salting).

 ### Password Attacks - Tools